 A few years ago I attended Esthetics school where I I loved performing facials and skin treatments but wasn’t too fond of waxing or hair removal.
 After completion of the program, I was very determined to stop working as a waitress and embark on a future career that I would really enjoy.

-interview.
-Since I was pretty young with no experience I was quite nervous because I had never been on a real interview before.
-I remember this interview being extremely lengthy, close to an hour if not more.
-The owners of this particular location (it is a franchise) were a middle aged couple and I had an interview with the husband.
-He asked me many questions, such as what are my five favorite movies, actors, where do I see myself in 5 years, am I a competitive person, etc. Stuff that seemed normal.
-I remember him asking me to write down a list of fives things that would describe myself really well.
+I noticed that there were a bunch of European Wax Centers opening up in various areas so I sent them my resume.
+I heard back from one of the locations and they asked me to come for an interview.
+Being fairly young and an interview novice, I was quite anxious.
+The interview was lengthy, close to an hour, if not more.
+The owners of this particular location (it is a franchise) were a middle-aged couple and I had an interview with the husband.
+He asked me a string of questions, inquiring about favorite movies, actors, where I see myself in 5 years, am I a competitive, etc. Seemingly normal.
+I remember him asking me to write down a list of fives things that would describe myself really well, a personal summation of sorts.
 He got up and walked around while I wrote them down and then came back to go over them with me.
-He then started saying how the girls currently working for him were making outrageous money, some of whom had just been a waitresses before like myself and were now making $80,000.00 a year at the wax center.
+He claimed the girls currently working for him were making outrageous money, some of whom had previously been in waitressing were now taking home $80,000.00 a year working at the center.